 Years later, I stumbled across a construction that made much more sense.
 Consider a square.
-Divide a side anywhere into two parts, name them, a and b.
-Then from ‘a’ draw a straight line to ‘a’ on the adjacent side.
-Do the same to the third side, the fourth side, then close the inscribed square by drawing a straight line from the fourth side to the original point, a.
+Divide a side anywhere into two parts, named a and b.
+Then from the first a draw a straight line to point a on the adjacent side.
+Do the same to the third side, the fourth side, then close the inscribed square by drawing a straight line from the fourth side to the original point a.

 Figure 2 shows the original square of side a+b and the inscribed square of side c.Â